Block-encoding structured matrices for data input in quantum computing: Block-encoding schemes

 \subsection{PREP/UNPREP scheme}

 When the matrix structure has repeated data such that $D\le S_c,S_r$, often, the row/column oracle and the multiplexed rotations commute.
-In that case, one can use a PREP/UNPREP scheme to reduce the subnormalisation of the base block encoding.
+Intuitively, this is the case when each data values appears in all (or most) of the rows and columns and the structure of the matrix is such that the columns and rows are (mostly) permutations of each other.
+Then, assuming commutativity, one can use a PREP/UNPREP scheme to reduce the subnormalisation of the base block encoding.
 PREP and UNPREP operators previously appeared in quantum algorithms for chemistry, when block-encoding Hamiltonians \cite{babbush_encoding_2018}.
 We show how such operators can be used in our block encoding scheme for more general structured matrices.

 The starting point is splitting the multiplexed rotations into two parts \eqref{eq:circuit preamplification split}, just like in preamplification.
 By assumption, the row/column oracles commute with the rotations, hence we can use the following identity: